-The formal literature studying the trade-off between electability and congruence find that it leads primary voters to support candidates with platforms between their ideal points and that of the population median, conceding slightly on policy for greater electability (Owen and Grofman, 2006; Coleman, 1971).
+The formal literature studying the trade-off between electability and congruence finds that it leads primary voters to support candidates with platforms between their ideal points and that of the population median, conceding slightly on policy for greater electability (Owen and Grofman, 2006; Coleman, 1971).
 Candidates who win primaries thus should be between the median primary voter and the median general election voter (Gerber and Morton, 1998; Jackson, Mathevet, and Mattes, 2007).
-In other words, the winner of the primary is an interior solution of this tradeoff between electability and ideology; she is not quite so extreme as to be unelectable, and not quite so moderate that she is indistinguishable from the other party's candidate.
-This prediction has broad empirical support: according to both observational (Abramowitz, 1989; Abramson et al., 1992) and experimental studies (Woon, 2018), primary voters seem to have both of these considerations in mind while casting ballots, and candidates position themselves accordingly (Brady, Han, and Pope, 2007).
+In other words, the winner of the primary is an interior solution of this trade-off between electability and ideology: she is not quite so extreme as to be unelectable, and not quite so moderate that she is indistinguishable from the other party's candidate.
+This prediction has broad empirical support: according to both observational (Abramowitz, 1989; Abramson et al., 1992; Hirano and Snyder Jr, 2019) and experimental studies (Woon, 2018), primary voters seem to have both of these considerations in mind while casting ballots.